dcdaz/dotfiles/README.md

 ### PICOM

-Picom has a variable on login path, so if you want to use it you should replace **picom_log_path** with your own.
+Picom has a variable on login path, so if you want to use it you should replace **picom_log_path** with your own and enable it.

 ## CARGO